Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 He was Captain, Company D, one of only 5 line officers present for duty at Antietam.
 He was in command of the Regiment by 27 September, when he wrote the after-action report for the unit.

-He also served in the 1st Battalion.
-Companies "F" and "C", Delaware Cavalry (dates?), as Captain.
+He resigned his commission on 27 March 1863.
+He later served in the 1st Battalion, Companies "F" and "C", Delaware Cavalry as Captain from February 1864 to muster out in June 1865.

 Source: US Census, 1850, Sussex County Del. - transcribed and posted online by Beverly L. Taylor on the USGenWeb project; and

-Schweninger, Loren, ed., Race, Slavery, and Free Blacks: Petitions to Southern Legislatures, 1777Ò1867, Bethesda, MD: University Publications of America, 1999 - microfilm guide online.
+Schweninger, Loren, ed., Race, Slavery, and Free Blacks: Petitions to Southern Legislatures, 1777-1867, Bethesda, MD: University Publications of America, 1999 - microfilm guide online.